stevencombs/retrocombs.github.io/_posts/2020/2020-12-17-thevic20-best-gift.md

   - thec64mini
 ---

 Have a retro-computing fan in your life and don’t know what to get them?
-Or maybe you are looking for a little something for yourself, or maybe, just maybe, you need a last-minute suggestion for Santa well here’s 10 reasons [RetroGames](https://retrogames.biz/) [THEVIC20](https://amzn.to/3mqqfOg) (and [THEC64](https://amzn.to/37qtT6H)) is the perfect holiday gift for all retro-computing fans.
+Or maybe you are looking for a little something for yourself, or maybe, just maybe, you need a last-minute suggestion for Santa?
+Here are 10 reasons [RetroGames](https://retrogames.biz/) [THEVIC20](https://amzn.to/3mqqfOg) (and [THEC64](https://amzn.to/37qtT6H)) is the perfect holiday gift for all retro-computing fans.

 My list also applies to THEC64 and [THEC64 mini](https://amzn.to/2IX3Omj).
 I like modern devices that bring back that retro feeling.
 Check out [my channel](https://www.youtube.com/stevencombs) for more.